Abandoned carts in CartBounty

 Recoverable cart is a shopping cart that can be identified – the user has provided contact information.
 Since recoverable carts poses contact information (email address or phone), these carts are eligible for abandoned cart recovery.

 Recovered cart is an abandoned cart that has been recovered with the help of CartBounty.
-If a user arrives from an abandoned cart recovery email and places an order with status “Processing” or “Completed” – the cart is marked as “recovered”.
+If a user arrives from an abandoned cart recovery email or text message and places an order with status “Processing” or “Completed” – the cart is marked as “recovered”.

 3. How to prevent bots from leaving abandoned carts